-How To File Your US Taxes When Living In Singapore
+How To File Your US Expat Taxes for Americans Living In Singapore

 As a global financial hub, Singapore has drawn many US expats to its borders.
 Some estimates even show that as many as 26,000 US citizens are living in Singapore.
 While the country has many allures, the process of filing taxes in the US and in Singapore can be daunting.